A lot or a little?

 YOUTUBE KIDS lets kids roam through a vast menu of YouTube videos geared toward children.
 Kids can browse by swiping left and right, or they can view videos and channels through the categories that appear at the top of the screen.
 "Shows" features clips and full episodes of popular children's programming (like Winnie the Pooh and Thomas and Friends); "Music" clips include classic and contemporary kids' songs.
 The "Learning" section includes access to education-focused clips from sources including Khan Academy, PBS Kids, and TED-Ed, and the "Explore" section features a sprawling range of user-created content, toy-related videos (including many "unboxing" clips), and a more random array of kid-friendly content, as well as channels created by brands such as McDonald's.
+The "Older" section of the app has more mature content, including dancing to Rihanna's "Love on the Brain" and home video from Britney Spears' Vegas act.
 Some videos have ads.
 Once kids have viewed a few videos, a Recommended menu appears at the top, where kids can view more videos related to those they've previously viewed.
 In the "grown-ups only" Settings menu, parents can toggle sounds on and off, disable search (which limits viewable videos to only those on the home screen), and clear the watch history.
 They can also toggle on "approved content only" to restrict what kids can see.
 If parents choose "verified" channels, it means the content was approved by a human and not an algorithm.
 That section requires reading skills to access; above a number pad is the message, "Please enter the numbers seven, nine, three, eight."
 Parents can also create their own custom passcode.
 The timer function lets parents limit their kids' use of YouTube Kids, and kids can use a colored progress bar to track how much time remains.
 After the time has elapsed, a cute "Time's Up!" animation appears, and kids are locked out of further viewing until or unless their parents enter an access code.

 Is it any good?